-Each family court has a family court medical office with psychiatrists, physicians and nurses.
-The doctors diagnose the physical and mental conditions of the parties or juveniles in domestic relations cases as necessary, and nurses assist the doctors.
+Technical officials of courts who are doctors (psychiatrists, physicians) diagnose the physical and mental conditions of the parties in domestic relations cases or juveniles as necessary, and technical officials of courts who are nurses assist the doctors.

 F. Domestic relations conciliation commissioners